 Lauded for their stress-busting properties and ability to improve your sleep, perhaps it’s no great surprise more and more kiwis are giving weighted blankets a go in these uncertain times.

-Before you read on, please note I am focusing on weighted blankets as a lifestyle product for adults.
+Please note I am focusing on weighted blankets as a lifestyle product for adults.
 It is not my place to discuss their therapeutic uses as this is is not my area of expertise (you’ll want the input of a professional such as an Occupational Therapist).

 What To Look For In A Weighted Blanket

 - Weight: is the blanket available in the right weight for you to get the benefits?
 A good guideline is approximately 10 – 15% of your body weight, which means 7 – 9 kg should work for most adults.
 Example: I weigh in the 60 kg range, my husband is 80kg.
 We have one 7 kg blanket that works for both of us (except for the fact we fight over who gets to use it)

 - Filling: look for weighted glass beads (not plastic)

 - Feel: ideally the blanket will have a removable cover in a soft fabric.
 I highly recommend you look for bamboo for its silky softness and breathability

 - Ease of use: look for a blanket with strong quilting throughout so the beads don’t pool in one spot.
 You’ll want a removable cover (for easy washing) that is easy to attach to the inner so it doesn’t bunch up in that annoying way regular duvets can!

 - Trial period/returns policy: weighted blankets feel different to a standard blanket and they’re not cheap.
 You’ll more than likely be buying yours online (that’s where the best options are) so knowing you can return it risk free if it’s not for you makes buying one that bit easier

 - Price: in my opinion, around $200-$350 is a fair price to pay for a quality, adult size weighted blanket